ajstarks/decksh/README.md

 Canvas size and image dimensions are in pixels.

+## Begin or end a deck.

+    deck
+    edeck

+## Begin, end a slide with optional background and text colors.

+    slide [bgcolor] [fgcolor]
+    eslide

+## Specify the size of the canvas.

+    canvas w h

 ## Simple assignments

 ```id=<number>``` defines a constant, which may be then subtitited.
 For example: